 Cloud backup and archive solutions need to separate metadata from the actual data so they can keep a copy of all the metadata, both on-premises and in the cloud.
 Keeping all the metadata on-premises means that queries to data are answered instantly regardless of the location of the actual data.
 It encourages using both on-premises and cloud storage since there is no penalty for querying cloud-based data.
 It also eliminates egress fees since no data needs to leave the cloud until necessary.

 Another advantage of separating metadata from the actual data is that the organization can afford to place metadata on a higher-performing storage tier like a flash drive, which further accelerates query response times.
 The improved performance also enables the vendor to improve the richness of the metadata by including context search and data classification in it.

 Using cloud storage to store backup and archive data can reduce infrastructure costs, but organizations can’t risk lower or inconsistent performance in the process.
 Separating metadata and keeping a copy of it both on-premises and in the cloud enables the organization to not only experience faster response to queries, but it also allows the vendors to offer higher quality metadata that further adds value.

 Rich metadata and locating the metadata information in the right location is especially important when an organization is protecting or archiving file data.
-In our on demand webinar, Storage Switzerland and Aparavi discuss how to leverage cloud storage as part of the backup process and why metadata location is so critical.
+In our upcoming webinar, Storage Switzerland and Aparavi will discuss how to leverage cloud storage as part of the backup process and why metadata location is so critical.